 At the press conference on the afternoon of September 27, Dr. Tran Thanh Tung, Head of the Department of Hematology, Cho Ray Hospital, said that on July 6, 2022, the Department of Hematology, Cho Ray Hospital received patient O. with a diagnosis of relapsed follicular non-Hodgkin lymphoma resistant to many regimens.

-Medical history showed that the patient discovered lymph nodes in the neck area, so he went to the doctor, and the diagnosis showed that it was lymphoma.
+Medical history revealed that the patient had lymph nodes in his neck and went to the doctor.
+The diagnosis was lymphoma.
 At the first medical facility, the patient was treated with chemotherapy alone.

 After 4 years, the patient relapsed twice and received chemotherapy, the disease still responded.
 In 2021, the patient relapsed for the third time, at this time the treatment was no longer responsive.